Ghent Flanders, Belgium Travel Guide

 Day 1: Arrive, check into your accommodation.
 Explore the ancient heart: Graslei/Korenlei, cross St. Michael's Bridge for the iconic three-towers view.
 Visit the Belfry and Saint Nicholas' Church.
 Take a relaxing canal boat tour.
 Evening: Dinner and explore the atmospheric Patershol district.
 Day 2: Morning: Visit Gravensteen Castle.
 Then, choose a museum: the Design Museum or STAM (Ghent City Museum).
 Afternoon: Explore Werregarenstraatje (Graffiti Alley) for its dynamic street art.
 Enjoy some shopping along Veldstraat or Langemunt.
 Evening: Participate in a beer tasting at a local pub or try a new Ghentese restaurant.
 Day 3: Morning: Visit one of the peaceful Beguinages (Grand or Small).
 Optionally, visit the Museum of Fine Arts (MSK) or S.M.A.K.
 Afternoon: Rest in a charming cafe, revisit a favorite spot, or enjoy a last Belgian waffle before departure from Gent-Sint-Pieters.

 Combine the one-week itinerary with dives into Ghent's art, history, and food.
-Add more day trips to smaller Flemish towns like Leuven, Mechelen, or the historical battlefields of Ypres.
+Add more day trips to little Flemish towns like Leuven, Mechelen, or the historical battlefields of Ypres.
 Consider extending your travels into neighboring countries, like the Netherlands (Amsterdam, Rotterdam) or France (Lille, Paris).

 For stays exceeding a week, renting an apartment with kitchen facilities offers comfort and price savings.
-Explore local markets, utilize city parks for relaxation, and perhaps take language lessons or join local clubs to immerse more deeply in Ghentese life.
+Explore local markets, utilize urban parks for relaxation, and perhaps take language lessons or join local clubs to immerse more deeply in Ghentese life.

 Stay in comfortable B&Bs or 3-star hotels.
 Mix self-catering meals with dining at mid-range restaurants.
 Use public transport for longer distances but walk frequently.
 Enjoy a few tours that cost money or museum visits, perhaps prioritizing the CityCard Gent.